Travel.State.Gov >

 Birth Certificate

-If you have finalized the adoption in Austria, you will first need to apply for a new birth certificate for your child.
-Your name will be added to the new birth certificate.
+If you have finalized the adoption in Austria, you will need to obtain a new birth certificate for your child with your name on it.

-Your child is not yet a U.S. citizen, so he/she will need a travel document or passport from Austria/Foreign nationality passport.
+Your child is not yet a U.S. citizen, so he/she will need a travel document or passport from Austria.

 U.S. Immigrant Visa

-After you obtain the new birth certificate and passport for your child you need to apply for a U.S. immigrant visa for your child from the U.S. Embassy in Vienna.
-After the adoption is granted, visit the U.S Embassy for a final review of the case, and if applicable, the issuance of a U.S. Hague Adoption Certificate or Hague Custody Certificate, the final approval of the Form I-800 petition, and to obtain your child’s immigrant visa.
+After you obtain the new birth certificate and passport for your child, you will then need to apply for a U.S. immigrant visa for your child from U.S. Embassy Vienna if you intend to bring your child to reside in the United States with you.
+After the adoption is granted, visit U.S. Embassy for a final review of the case the issuance of a U.S. Hague Adoption Certificate, the final approval of the Form I-800 petition, and, if applicable, to obtain your child’s immigrant visa.
 This immigrant visa allows your child to travel home with you and be admitted to the United States as your child.
-Please contact the U.S. Embassy in Vienna by email at embassy@usembassy.at to schedule your child’s immigrant visa appointment.
+Please contact U.S. Embassy Vienna by email at embassy@usembassy.at to schedule your child’s immigrant visa appointment.
 As part of this process, you must provide the consular officer with the Panel Physician’s medical report on the child if you did not provide it during the Form I-800 provisional approval stage.
 Read more about the Medical Examination.

 Upon receipt of the case at post, the Consular Section generally notifies the petitioner.
 Visa issuance after the final interview generally takes 24 hours.
 It is not usually possible to provide the visa to adoptive parents on the same day as the immigrant visa interview.
 You should verify current processing times with the U.S. Embassy in Vienna before making final travel arrangements.
 Additional information on immigrant visa processing can be found on our website.